MJKWoolnough/minecraft/nbt/README.md

 }
 ```

-List interface descibes the methods for the lists of different data types
+List interface descibes the methods for the lists of different data types.

 #### func  NewEmptyList

 ```go
 func NewEmptyList(tagType TagID) List
 ```
-NewEmptyList returns a new empty List Data type, set to the type given
+NewEmptyList returns a new empty List Data type, set to the type given.

 #### func  NewList